Art & Design Degrees: What is Art Design, and What Can I Do with a Degree in Art and Design?

 • Web designers

-Design careers in demand include graphic designer, video game designer, and web page designer.
 Graphic design careers require a mix of creativity and technical prowess.
 In the past decade, graphic design has become one of the top majors chosen by all higher education students.
 Graphic designer jobs also leave room for advancement with many top designers being promoted to art director positions.
-Over the last ten years, sales figures for games and interactive media have exploded as more individuals spend increasingly longer periods of time online.
-Game designer jobs will require the ability to work with design components such as sound, graphics, and animations.
+Over the last 10 years, sales figures for games and interactive media have exploded.
+Why?
+More individuals spend increasingly longer periods of time online.
+Game designer jobs will require the ability to work with design components such as:

 Art careers can also combine multiple disciplines.
 Graduates of art degree programs can find art careers in the medical field like a medical illustrator.
-Within this career, the person would be responsible for creating medically accurate drawings and animations.
+In this career, you would be responsible for creating medically accurate drawings and animations.
 Careers related to design and engineering include an industrial designer and a design engineer.
-Industrial designers develop concepts for products that will be manufactured.
-Design engineers implement new products and systems and review current types for improvement purposes.

 Keep in mind that there are jobs for artists without degrees.
 Self-taught fine artists can independently sell their artwork to galleries and private buyers.
 Furthermore, not all art degree holders end up working in their fields of study.
 For instance, fine arts majors may eventually pursue careers as educators or museum curators.
 Studio art majors may end up hired to work for law enforcement as sketch artists.
 Careers in the arts and design fields will all involve some form of creative work.
 Artists can rely on their creativity to earn a substantial income throughout their careers.